neracoos-open/MBON_DMAC/README.md

 # MBON DMAC
-Central hub to facilitate data management and archiving workflows for the Integrated Sustained Marine Observing Network (ISMN) and the Marine Biodiversity Observation Network (MBON) projects.
+This is the central hub to facilitate data management and archiving workflows for the Integrated Sustained Marine Observing Network (ISMN) and the Marine Biodiversity Observation Network (MBON) projects.

 # Target Users